iPieter/DTAI-Stories/content/post/thomas-winters/computational_humor_mopjesbot/index.md

 Most of the funny things computers create using neural networks, [seem to mostly occur on accident](https://aiweirdness.com/books).

 Further in the past, however, more symbolic approaches have been used to generate subjectively better jokes.
-Researchers created programs to for example [generate punning riddles](http://joking.abdn.ac.uk/webversion/welcome.php), [create analogy jokes](http://www.infoivy.com/2013/09/big-data-what-joke-generator-that-is.html) and [detect double entendres](https://www.popsci.com/technology/article/2011-04/thats-what-she-said-software-recognizes-pervy-double-entendres-automatically/).
+Researchers created programs to, for example, [generate punning riddles](http://joking.abdn.ac.uk/webversion/welcome.php), [create analogy jokes](http://www.infoivy.com/2013/09/big-data-what-joke-generator-that-is.html) and [detect double entendres](https://www.popsci.com/technology/article/2011-04/thats-what-she-said-software-recognizes-pervy-double-entendres-automatically/).
 These programs usually define some rules that constitute a funny joke, and then fill in the slots randomly.